dMetrics/ir-bm25-benchmark/README.md

 |   **nfcorpus** | **ES**                    | **0.34281** |
 |   nfcorpus | ES (reported in BEIR) |   0.297 |

-All Results:
----
-Look at all the results [here](./RESULTS.md).

-Questions:
----
-1. What options are we missing on our **MS index** for us to get competitive results - similar to ES?
-2. What options are we missing on our **MS ranking options** for us to get competitive results - similar to ES?

 Versions:
 ---
 Elasticsearch version: 7.17.0